SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

     ````
 *  **service.healthCheck.port**:  this is the port the Spring Server is running on internally to the cluster.

+#### Push Notifications ####
+The Amazon Pinpoint (now called End User Messaging) tool is used to handle push notifications.
+Currently push notifications can only be configured to send notifications to iOS devices but support for Android is coming.

+To enable the creation of a Pinpoint project for your application, change the following properties in `cdk.json`:

+* **notifications.enabled**:  set this property's value to **true**
+* **notifications.bundleId**:  this is the bundle ID associated with the project.
+It can be found in the [Apple Developer Console](https://developer.apple.com)

+Currently, you must also create several parameters in the [AWS parameter store](https://aws.amazon.com).
+You can find these value in [this Google Doc](https://docs.google.com/document/d/1Pms6jVTeW4sVE59jSbplpgUgFcL7zJMRCR_k1kzv5Q0/edit?usp=sharing); if you don't have access, contact the HSI program director via email.

 ##  Deploying the system
 After ensuring an AWS profile is configured on your system and modifying the values in `cdk.json` as necessary, you can execute the Perl script `deploy.pl` from the root of your project.